Police face questions after a woman's body is found in a police van in Huntsville, Alabama - KESQ

 Authorities in Huntsville, Alabama, are facing questions surrounding the discovery of a woman’s body in the back of a rarely used police van in a police parking lot.

-A police officer discovered the body of Christina Nance on October 7 in an unoccupied police van in the back corner of a parking lot at the Huntsville Public Safety Complex, Huntsville Deputy Police Chief DeWayne McCarver said in a news briefing Friday.
-Her family had reported her missing October 2.
+A police officer discovered the body of Christina Nance on October 7 in an unoccupied van in the back corner of a parking lot at the Huntsville Public Safety Complex, Huntsville Deputy Police Chief DeWayne McCarver said at a news briefing Friday.
+Nance’s family had reported her missing October 2.

 “The officer noticed shoes next to the van and approached, discovering Ms. Nance’s body inside.
 Windows on the van were observed to be opened and on this type of van they popped outward,” he said.